Museen Bern Logo

 An evening in the museum – Greenland: What does “indigeneity” mean today?

-Film screening followed by a conversation in English with Ivik Ingatiussen, Dines Mikaelsen and Francisco González Alvarez
+Short film screening “Polar Kinships” followed by a conversation in English (and live written translation into German) with Ivik Ingatiussen, Dines Mikaelsen and Francisco González Alvarez.
+Host: Mira Shah

 We, 10.12.2025